-9.3 The main machinery shall be supplied with a set of appropriate tools and appliances necessary for dismantling and assembling of the machinery in service conditions.
+9.1 The main machinery shall be supplied with a set of appropriate tools and appliances necessary for dismantling and assembling of the machinery in service conditions.
+The recommended list of the spare parts is given in Appendix 1 to Part VII "Machinery Installations" of the RS Rules.